 The author, the famous Sarabeth Levine of Sarabeth’s in New York City and the line of preserves carried at Williams-Sonoma for decades, explains above that she keeps a stash of this yeasted sour cream dough in the freezer.
 And we encourage that practice.
 But if you ever find yourself short on butter or patience and are tempted to make a half batch of this dough, which is the perfect amount for most indulgences, don’t even hesitate.
 Several of our testers did just that and it worked perfectly.

-- 1/3 cup (65 grams) superfine sugar (or just blitz granulated sugar in a blender until finely ground but not powdery)
+- 1/3 cup superfine sugar, (or just blitz granulated sugar in a blender until finely ground but not powdery)

 - 1/2 teaspoon fresh lemon juice